 Supervisors and employees should determine specific opportunities for professional and personal development and growth.
 The development plan should be in alignment with an individual's role, needs, and career aspirations.
-Further details on professional development planning can be found <a href="https://example.com/here.com/h
+Further details on professional development planning can be found here.